course header LV-UAV-Guide | OBIA Workflow for QGIS step by step

 other 8

-Provide at minimum 10 widely spread sampling points.
+Provide at least 10 widely distributed sampling points per class.

-In the search field of the Processing Toolbox type segmentation and double click Segmentation.
+In the QGIS Processing Toolbox, type segmentation and double-click Segmentation.

 picture